 If you have sleep apnea and would like to learn more about how orthodontics may be able to provide some relief, schedule your free consultation today.

-Surgical Orthodontics is an option for treatment when the bite problem or skeletal discrepancy is so severe that orthodontic treatment is not enough to correct the problem or where orthodontics alone would leave you with a compromised facial appearance.
+Everett Surgical Orthodontics is an option for treatment when the bite problem or skeletal discrepancy is so severe that orthodontic treatment is not enough to correct the problem or where orthodontics alone would leave you with a compromised facial appearance.
 Orthognathic surgery, or orthodontic treatment in combination with jaw surgery, can be used.

 Severe malocclusion (or a bad bite) may cause functional problems, such as the inability to chew food properly, speech difficulties, and facial dysfunction characterized by headaches, joint pain, and periodontal problems.
 Furthermore, there are often self-esteem issues related to a patient’s physical appearance relative to jaw discrepancy.
 Orthognathic surgery can also be an important part of the treatment of obstructive sleep apnea.

-After surgery, some fine-tuning of your bite with braces or Invisalign will be necessary prior to completion of treatment with regular orthodontic checks.
+After surgery, some fine-tuning of your bite with braces or Invisalign will be necessary prior to the completion of treatment with regular orthodontic checks.
 The post-surgical phase of orthodontic treatment usually begins 4-8 weeks after the surgical procedure and typically lasts 2-6 months.

 While surgery may be the best option to achieve optimal functional and cosmetic results, it is always an elective procedure.
 Other treatment options will be presented to you at the consultation appointment.

-iTero and Virtual Treatment planning
+iTero and Virtual Treatment Planning

 Orthodontics is a field that knows how to leverage any and all advancements in technology and materials science.
 Recent advances allow us to diagnose and treat our patients with increased efficiency and precision.
 We are committed to a position of leadership among our peers to help you achieve your goals and serve your needs better.